powsybl/powsybl-core/docs/tutorials/iidm/howto-write-importer.md

 ## Implement the Importer interface

-You need to implement the `com.powsybl.iidm.import_.Importer` interface.
+You have to implement the `com.powsybl.iidm.import_.Importer` interface.
 Here is an empty class *template* where you will put all the `CSV` related reader code.